jurihock/NeewerLedMod/README.md

 ## Implementation

-- Basically PWM followed by the the IRLZ44N logic-level MOSFET
+- Basically PWM followed by the IRLZ44N logic-level MOSFET
 - Utilizing timers 1 and 2 of the [ATmega328](https://en.wikipedia.org/wiki/ATmega328) chip to generate 2x2 PWM signals up to ~60kHz common frequency and individual duty cycles

 ### See also